 Primary air ports are the most important air suppliers in the recovery boiler.
-They are directly related to the reduction degree and the combustion temperature as well as the flue gas emissions as NOx and CO.
+They are directly related to the reduction degree and the combustion temperature, as well as the flue gas emissions, such as NOx and CO.
 They are often protected by casted inlays.
 Due to high thermal stresses, they have a tendency to micro cracking.
 Visual and penetration testing is a must for this area.

 Which test methods are used to check these three critical issues?

 By means of a visual testing (VT), it is possible to detect errors such as mechanical damage, deviations in color and luster, or even open cracks.
 Based on the penetration testing (PT), surface cracks and pores, which are invisible to the naked eye, can be perceived through fluorescent and color penetrants.
 Magnetic particle testing (MT) is a method for identifying cracks in or near the surface of ferromagnetic materials.
 Ultrasonic testing (UT) is an acoustic method for detecting material errors by means of ultrasound.
 The Radiographic testing (RT) is an imaging method for fault detection in the interior of components.

 Professional Quality Assurance is always an investment in the future to secure: